 One can therefore see a lot of functional benefits from the use of taping, and the techniques can be used on anybody from elite athletes to an average office worker.
 There are no known side-effects to taping, but people with the following conditions should avoid taping in the affected area:

-- Allergy to tape / bandages
+- Allergy to tape/bandages

 - Open wounds

-- Scars which are not fully healed
+- Scars that are not fully healed

-- Parchment-like skin (eg. during acute episodes of neurodermatitis or psoriasis)
+- parchment-like skin (eg. during acute episodes of neurodermatitis or psoriasis)

-If you have any additional questions about the usage of taping as part of treatment, or other ways to optimize your health, our therapists at Van Sports and Physiotherapy Clinic can assess and get you started on an individualized treatment plan to live life active!
+If you have any additional questions about the usage of taping as part of treatment or other ways to optimize your health, our therapists at Van Sports and Physiotherapy Clinic can assess and get you started on an individualized treatment plan to live life active!
 Call 604.661.8878.